colorstackorg/oyster/README.md

 Please see our [contributing guide](./CONTRIBUTING.md)! 👋

-Special thanks to our contributing ColorStack members! 🙏
+A heartfelt thanks to our ColorStack members for their contributions! 🙏

 <a href="https://github.com/colorstackorg/oyster/graphs/contributors">
   <img src="https://contrib.rocks/image?repo=colorstackorg/oyster" />